thekampany/tripproject/README.md

 5. Optionally add questions to a dayprogram, think of bingo items.
 6. Optionally upload badges.
 7. Optionally a Tripper can add an api-key of a selfhosted Dawarich instance (https://dawarich.app/).
+8. Optionally a Tripper can add an api-key of a selfhosted Immich instance (https://immich.app/).
-8. When it works out, create another trip, or when it is with a different group, create another tribe.
+9. When it works out, create another trip, or when it is with a different group, create another tribe.

 # Screenshots